HussainAther/conferencescheduler/README.md

 3. Run the command `python program.py` to execute the program.

+    - The program will open a GUI window that displays a label and a "Fetch Data" button.

-    - The program will make an API call to retrieve conference data from the specified API endpoint.
+    - Click the "Fetch Data" button to make an API call and fetch conference data from the specified API endpoint.

-    - It will then process the data, create a schedule based on the available dates of the conference partners, and store the schedule in memory.
+    - The program will process the data, create a schedule based on the available dates of the conference partners, and store the schedule in memory.

-    - Finally, the program will attempt to post the schedule back to the API endpoint.
-If the response status code is 200, it indicates successful completion of the assignment.
+    - If the fetching and schedule creation process is successful, a success message will be displayed in the GUI window.

+4. To stop the program at any time, click the "Stop" button in the GUI window.

-4. To run the unit tests, execute the command `python unittests.py` in the terminal or command prompt.
+5. To run the unit tests, execute the command `python unittests.py` in the terminal or command prompt.

     - The unit tests will validate the functionality of the methods and classes in `program.py`.
 Each test case will verify a specific aspect of the program's behavior, such as successful API calls, error handling, and correct schedule creation and posting.